-Nicole is a statistics PhD student at Harvard University.
+Nicole is a PhD Candidate in Statistics at Harvard University.
 Her research interests are, broadly, causal inference and experimental design.
-She is currently funded by NSF GRFP
+She is currently funded by NSF GRFP.

 Zach is a fourth-year PhD Candidate in Statistics at Harvard University.
 His main research interests are in experimental design and causal inference, especially rerandomization schemes for experiments, matching methods for observational studies, and randomization tests for both.
 His research is funded by the NSF Graduate Research Fellowship Program.

-Andres is an environmental epidemiologist and research fellow in the Department of Population Medicine at Harvard Medical School.
+Andres is an environmental epidemiologist and Assistant Professor in the Department of Environmental Health Sciences in Berkeley University of California.
 His research looks at early life exposures in utero and epigenetic alterations along with their potential role in the developmental origins of health and disease.
 His current work focuses on investigating the role of environmental and nutritional exposures during pregnancy in molding the infant epigenome at birth

 A self-taught data visualization whiz, Rachel turns words and data into clear and informative graphics.
 Rachel holds a Bachelor's degree in Marine Science and Geography from Boston University and a Master's in Statistics from Harvard University.
 Her broad scientific and startup experience spans the fields of biogeochemistry, genomics, geographic information systems, and speech technology, pointing to her unique talent in communicating through words, numbers, and images.